51Degrees/Device-Detection/node.js/README.md

  - String ``properties`` (defaults to all available).
 Comma separated list of case-sensitive property names to be fetched on every device detection.
 Leave empty to fetch all available properties.

  - String ``License``.
 Your 51Degrees license key.
 This is required if you want to set up the automatic package updates.

+ - String ``Product``.
+Your preferred enhanced device data product.
+This is used to auto update your data file, provided you have a valid license key.
+As Lite is included by default you should add ``Premium`` or ``Enterprise``.

 #### Pattern Specific Settings
  - Integer ``cacheSize`` (defaults to ``10000``).
 Sets the size of the workset cache.